Emerging Areas in Risk Reduction and Estimating Risk

 Other aromatase inhibitors

-The aromatase inhibitor drug letrozole (Femara) is also being studied to see whether it may lower risk in postmenopausal women at high risk of breast cancer.
+The aromatase inhibitor drug letrozole (Femara) is under study to see whether it lowers breast cancer risk in postmenopausal women at high risk.

 Learn about aromatase inhibitors and breast cancer treatment.